druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 <img src="/assets/2020/cosinerule.png" height="348" width="432" alt="cosine rule">

-Correlation math is like the cosine rule, we *change the sign* of the last term.
+Correlation math is like the cosine rule, but we *change the sign* of the last term.
 This gives us a handy way to visualize how correlation and risk interact.

 ### Visualizing risk math geometrically with triangles